HibberdLab/transrate/_src/index.md

 gem install transrate
 ```

 Transrate depends on some external tools that can't be installed by the transrate installer, including BLAST+ and Bowtie2.
-However, Transrate is able to detect any missing tools and install them itself.
-You should let it do this before trying to use Transrate.
-Just run the command:
+You can install these dependencies yourself, or you can let Transrate do it for you by running the command:

 ```
 transrate --install-deps